GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 Upcoming Chrome versions will release features that will complete the remaining items on the [known issues page](/docs/extensions/migrating/known-issues/#closing-the-platform-gap).
 Additionally, we plan to add the following features:

 - The **UserScripts API** will allow user script managers to coordinate how and when to inject a collection of user scripts into web pages.
-Currently available in Canary [behind a flag](/docs/extensions/reference/userscripts).
 See the [WECG proposal](https://github.com/w3c/webextensions/blob/main/proposals/user-scripts-api.md) for details.
 - The **ReadingList API** will allow developers to create, read, update, and delete metadata located in the Reading List panel of the side panel.
 Watch [What's new in Chrome extensions](/docs/extensions/whatsnew/) for the announcement.
 - The number of **DeclarativeNetRequest API** static and enabled rulesets will be increased in Chrome 120.
 Currently available in Canary.
 - The **File Handling API:** is will be available for ChromeOS extensions starting in ChromeOS 120, which lets extensions open files with specified MIME types and file extensions in a similar manner to web platform file handling.